 So... what might you end up doing with a Cornell ECE degree?

-ECE is the most general purpose undergraduate degree in engineering that you can earn, preparing you for careers in medicine, law, business, graduate school in engineering, or even as an electrical engineer!
+ECE is the most general purpose undergraduate degree in engineering you can earn, preparing you for careers in medicine, law, business, graduate school in engineering, and of course as an electrical engineer!

 Our discipline has three technical foundations: